 2) Stacked Credit Limit Logic

-Now, through the Stacked Credit Limit method, all concurrent credit limits are factored as a single unit (a stack, if you will) and charged one at a time in accordance with their expiration date.
+Now, through the Stacked Credit Limit method, all concurrent credit limits are factored as a single unit (a stack, if you will) and used one at a time in accordance with their expiration date.

 Thus, this algorithm does two things: